IFF: A Super-resolution Algorithm for Multiple Measurements

 We consider the problem of reconstructing one-dimensional point sources from their Fourier measurements in a bounded interval $[-\Omega, \Omega]$.
 This problem is known to be challenging in the regime where the spacing of the sources is below the Rayleigh length $\frac{\pi}{\Omega}$.
 In this paper, we propose a super-resolution algorithm, called Iterative Focusing-localization and Filtering (IFF), to resolve closely spaced point sources from their multiple measurements that are obtained by using multiple unknown illumination patterns.
 The new proposed algorithm has a distinct feature in that it reconstructs the point sources one by one in an iterative manner and hence requires no prior information about the source numbers.
-The new feature also allows for a subsampling strategy that can circumvent the computation of singular-value decomposition for large matrices as in the usual subspace methods.
+The new feature also allows for a subsampling strategy that can reconstruct sources using small-sized Hankel matrices and thus circumvent the computation of singular-value decomposition for large matrices as in the usual subspace methods.
+In addition, the algorithm can be paralleled.
 A theoretical analysis of the methods behind the algorithm is also provided.
-The derived results imply a phase transition phenomenon in the reconstruction of source locations which is confirmed in numerical experiments.
+The derived results imply a phase transition phenomenon in the reconstruction of source locations which is confirmed in the numerical experiment.
 Numerical results show that the algorithm can achieve a stable reconstruction for point sources with a minimum separation distance that is close to the theoretical limit.
-The algorithm can be generalized to higher dimensions.
+The efficiency and robustness of the algorithm have also been tested.
+This algorithm can be generalized to higher dimensions.